Foster Dogs Available for Adoption in Steamboat Springs, CO

 They are also described as fierce and fearless when defending their family or flock.

-Flapjack is crate trained and 80% potty trained.
-He knows “sit,” “shake,” “touch,” and we are working on “down” and “stay.”
+Flapjack is crate trained and potty trained.
+He knows “sit,” “shake,” “touch,” “down,” “stay,” and “come".
+We are currently in puppy class learning “leave it” and longer “stay.”

 He seems to love humans and dogs and would play forever with our resident dog Rocky.
+Occasionally, we have to redirect him from playing too hard with Rocky.
 He walks on a leash beautifully and is comfortable in the car.

 He is aware of his surroundings but not hypervigilant, barking to alert and then turning his attention elsewhere.